alexandremahdhaoui/udplb/internal/controller/dvds/README.md

 state of the data structure at once.
 This allow a stateless usage, or in other words the observer won't have to maintain a duplicate state of the data structure.

-The downsides are increased allocations and O(1) data duplication.
+The downsides are increased allocations and constant data duplication.
 To address these inconveniences the user can choose to shard their data structures if they become too large.